whakkee/whakkee.github.io/content/post/2024/11/hacked.md

 description = ""
 +++

-When I wanted to set up my new blog, I found that past me already created a repo on GitHub for my blog.
-It had an index.html that only contained the words "Hello world!".
+As I wanted to set up my new blog, I found that past me already created a repo on GitHub for it.
+There was only an index.html with the words "Hello world!".
 So far, so good.
 But when I used my custom domain name, I ended up on some vague gambling site, which was definitely not mine.
 Was I hacked?
 How was this possible, I set up 2FA everywhere?!

 First I checked at my domain hosting provider (Hover).
 Everything looked normal there.
 And the direct link to my GitHub Pages looked fine too.
 I noticed that the custom domain name in the settings of my blog's repo wasn't filled in, so I did that, but couldn't save my changes.
 That domain name was already taken.
 WHAT?!
 This is *my* domain!